MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Japanese contracts often include a clause stating that “matters not provided for shall be resolved upon sincere consultation.”
 This allows for the possibility of finding a resolution through consultation with a lawyer even after a problem arises.

 However, in international contracts, if you have already entered into a disadvantageous agreement, consulting a lawyer after a problem arises may not lead to a favorable resolution for your company.
-You may not even get a chance to negotiate.
+You may have little or no opportunity to renegotiate the terms.

 We recommend consulting with a lawyer before, not after, problems occur.